MrValraven/bottlecellar/README.md

 1. [How to use the app](#use-app)

 ## Requirements
-* node
+* Node

 ## Installation

-After confirming that your environment meets the above [requirements](#requirements), you can create a new project based on `cellar` by doing the following:
+After confirming that your environment meets the above [requirements](#requirements), you can create a new project based on `BottleCellar` by doing the following:

 ```bash
 $ git clone https://github.com/MrValraven/cellar-tiagocosta.git <my-project-name>